Every football fan is brought up being told by seemingly everyone you know that your club is your club, and that’s the end of it.

 But is it ever OK to support another club?
 And if so, where do you draw the lines?

 It’s a question I have progressively had to wrestle with over the course of the past decade or so.

-I am, without doubt, a Leyton Orient fan.
-They’re my local club, the team I supported as a child, a club I care more than I probably should about.
+I am, without doubt, a diehard Leyton Orient fan.
+They’re my local club, the team I supported as a child, and a club I care more than I probably should about.

 You have to be a proper fan of a club currently in the Vanarama National League and hovering just above the relegation zone, having seen them miss out on a place in the Championship in a play-off penalty shoot-out just three seasons ago.